wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_windows.rst

 By default all agent files can be found at the following location: ``C:\Program Files(x86)\ossec-agent``.

 .. note:: At this point your agent is installed and you just need to register and configure it to talk to your manager.
-For more information about this process please visit our user manual.
+For more information about this process please visit our user manual at .

 Using the command line
 ----------------------